Regularized Stochastic Dual Dynamic Programming for convex nonlinear optimization problems: Multistage portfolio optimization models with direct transaction and market impact costs

 \subsection{Multistage portfolio selection models with direct transaction costs}

 This section presents risk-neutral and risk-averse multistage portfolio optimization models with direct transaction costs over a discretized horizon of $T$ stages.
-We model the direct transaction costs incurred by selling and purchasing securities as being proportional to the amount of the transaction {\cite{BEHL,FILE}.
+We model the direct transaction costs incurred by selling and purchasing securities as being proportional to the amount of the transaction {\cite{FILE}.

 Let $n$ be the number of risky assets and asset $n+1$ be cash.
 Next $x_t^i$ is the dollar value of asset $i=1,\ldots,n+1$ at the end of stage $t=1,\ldots,T$, $\xi_t^i$ is the return of asset $i$ at $t$, $y_t^i$ is the amount of asset $i$ sold at the end of $t$, $z_t^i$ is the amount of asset $i$ bought at the end of $t$, $\eta_i > 0$ and $\nu_i > 0$ are respectively the proportional selling and purchasing transaction costs.
 Each component $x_0^i,i=1,\ldots,n+1$, of $x_0$ is a known parameter.
 The expression $\sum_{i=1}^{n+1} \xi_{1}^i x_{0}^i$ is the budget available at the start of the investment planning horizon.
 The notation $u_i$ is a parameter defining the maximal amount that can be invested in each financial security $i$.
+To allow for a direct application of SDDP-REG to solve the problem, we will assume that returns $\xi_t$ are interstage independent.
+Simple modifications of SDDP-REG could be used to deal with returns following generalized linear models with finite memory (as in \cite{guiguescoap2013}) and with Markov chain approximations of the returns (as in \cite{mogrundt}).

 For $t=1,\ldots,T$, given a portfolio $x_{t-1}=(x_{t-1}^1,\ldots,x_{t-1}^n, x_{t-1}^{n+1})$ and $\xi_t$, we define the set $X_t(x_{t-1}, \xi_t)$ as the set of $(x_t, y_t, z_t) \in \mathbb{R}^{n+1} {\times} \mathbb{R}^{n} {\times} \mathbb{R}^{n}$ satisfying